usnistgov/dioptra/docs/source/explanation/components/queues-workers-explanation.rst

 -------------------------

 A **queue** is a resource in Dioptra that represents a logical job queue.
 Workers watch a queue for new jobs to process.
-Entrypoints can be assigned to a number of queues they are compatible with.
+Entrypoints can be assigned to any number of queues for which they are compatible.

 When submitting a job, the user selects a queue for that job.
 Any worker listening to that queue can claim the job and then begin execution in its environment.